emicklei/melrose/docs/cli.md

 Melrose starts a HTTP server on port 8118 and evaluates statements on `POST /v1/statements`.
 The port can be changed to e.g. 8000 with the program option `-http :8000`.
+This server is used by the `Melrose Plugin for Visual Studio Code`.